 Event requiring consent under the Licensing Act 2003

-For attendance figures above 500, including staff and security, you may be required to make an application for a premises license, which can be time specific to cover your event.
+For attendance figures above 500, including staff and security, you may be required to make an application for a premise licence, which can be time specific to cover your event.

 Typically these cover activities such as:

 - the sale by retail of alcohol;

 - the provision of late night refreshment (the provision of hot food or hot drink supplied between the hours of 23:00 and 05:00hrs)

 Regulated entertainment is defined as:

 - a performance of a play (for example, a pantomime or amateur dramatic production)